|

 can be seen today just to the right of the postwar ticket building.
 In

-one of the rooms off this side tunnel was located a U-Boat engine to
+one of the rooms off this side tunnel is located a U-Boat engine to

 serve as an auxiliary generator.
 Then as now, the Kehlsteinhaus was